phoebe-project/phoebe2/README.md

 ### 2.1.11 - legacy dataset import hotfix

 * Fixes loading legacy datasets which use phase (by translating to time with the current ephemeris).
+* Fixes loading legacy datasets with errors in magnitudes (by converting to errors in flux units).
 * Fixes plotting RV datasets in which only one component has times (which is often the case when importing from a legacy file).

 ### 2.1.10 - ldint hotfix